cometh-hq/orba/README.md

 FUND_PROVIDER_ADDRESS=<YOUR_FUND_PROVIDER_ADDRESS>
 ```

-## Send USDC to the Safe on Arbitrum and to the Fund Provider
+## Send USDC to the Safe on Arbitrum and to the Fund Provider on Base

 You can get USDC for the user from the Circle faucet here: [https://faucet.circle.com/](https://faucet.circle.com/)
 Send USDC to the safe on arbitrum.
 These USDC will be locked.